-The Hub, by Premier Inn
+The Hub, by Premier Inn – Hotel Review

 I knew it was a budget hotel room and I knew it would be small, that I had been told, but the name Hub?
 I started singing the nursery rhyme Old Mother Hubbard, except this time, instead of going to the cupboard, she was sleeping in one!
 Was that it?
 Is this where Premier Inn got their new Hi-tec space capsule-like hotel concept from?

 The word ‘Hub’ to me evokes the feeling of a central space of activity, a gathering of people.
 But, no matter how many shoe-horns you’re bringing to this party, there are definitely only 2 people getting in.
 And, even they have to be slim and married, because you’re going to get so up close and personal in this little pod.
-At about 12 x 8 feet (inclusive of a bathroom), this bijou Premier Inn room measures similar to my teenage daughters bedroom, and at this current time I can’t even remember what colour her carpet is – it’s been so long since I’ve seen it!
+At about 12 x 8 feet (inclusive of a bathroom), this bijou Hub Hotel room measures similar to my teenage daughters bedroom, and at this current time I can’t even remember what colour her carpet is – it’s been so long since I’ve seen it!
 (She too complains about a lack of space)

 Ever since Tokyo did coffin-like sleep capsules the world has grabbed hold of the craze of the cheap hotel pod : compact, high tec and economic.
-And, I’m very sure they have a place in society – the white shirts who needing to hit the hay after a long day of meetings, or single travellers who prefer to spend all their time soaking up the cities they visit and literally only need a bed for 6 hours at the most – anything more would be far too frivolous.
+And, I’m very sure they have a place in society – the white shirts who need to hit the hay after a long day of meetings, or single travellers who prefer to spend all their time soaking up the cities they visit and literally only need a bed for 6 hours at the most – anything more would be far too middle-aged.
 But, how about the budgetting city-breakers?
 Well that all depends on your perspective.
 Myself and Mr MLLH fit into the latter catagory – occasionally we’ll splash out on something sexier but more times than not our thought process is more slanted towards saving money on travel costs so that a) we can spend more on food and experiences and b) we can justify another weekend away a few weeks later!

 So, does the new Premier Inn hub situation work for couples?
 How ‘value for money‘ is it?
 Or is it far too reminiscent of Prison Break?
 I think a hotel review is in order…